Hundreds of Sacramento students stage walkout in honor of Stephon Clark

 SACRAMENTO, Calif. — Students from all over Sacramento, including McClatchy High School and Sac City College, walked out of school Thursday in response to the Sacramento County District Attorney's and the Attorney General's decisions not to criminally charge the two officers for the shooting death of Stephon Clark.

-The student march grew as the group moved from Sacramento City College to McClatchy High School, Sacramento High School and ultimately the steps of the Capital.
+The student march grew as the group moved from Sacramento City College to McClatchy High School, Sacramento High School and ultimately the steps of the Capitol.

 “I’m sick and tired of adults telling me we’re doing this in the wrong way," said a student representing Next Level Advocates from Sacramento High School.
 "Don’t let anybody dim your light.”